The value of storage in electricity distribution: The role of markets: Numerical experiments

-In summary, the numerical experiments reveal that: \begin{enumerate} \item Arbitrage and capacity market participation each increase the cost savings from allowing for storage investment by about~50\%; \item Under current conditions, market participation generates no additional storage investment; \item Under very low costs, market participation does generate additional storage investment.
-In this case, the market participation constraint~\eqref{eq:m} can be used to find the level of storage investment appropriate for addressing local distribution needs.
-As the constraint is nonconvex, it increases computation complexity.
-If that increase is judged excessive, the analytical model in Appendix~\ref{sec:max_peak_shaving}, currently used to determine big-M constants of the mixed-integer linear programming reformulation in Appendix~\ref{sec:opt_formulation}, can be used to determine an upper bound on appropriate storage investments. \end{enumerate}
+In summary, the numerical experiments reveal that arbitrage and capacity market participation each increase the cost savings from allowing for storage investment by about~50\%.
+For Nantucket, this translates into savings of up to \$30~million over 26~years, which could be distributed to rate payers.
+Under current prices, market participation generates no additional storage investment.
+Specifically, storage investment is the same in Experiments~2, 3, and 4, and in Experiments~5 and 6.
+In addition, the trade-off between operating storage for grid support versus market participation is negligible.
+In fact, with market participation, contingency operations were no more than~$0.1\%$ more expensive than base-case operations in Experiments~3--5, which may be attributed to the correlation between distribution-level electricity demand and Massachusetts-wide wholesale market prices.
+Finally, under very low costs, market participation does generate additional storage investment, which may be undesirable in deregulated markets because it runs contrary to the idea of separating generation from distribution and transmission.
+In this case, the market participation constraint~\eqref{eq:m} can be used to find the appropriate investment level for distribution needs.
+As the constraint is nonconvex, it increases computational complexity.
+If that increase is judged excessive, the analytical model in Appendix~\ref{sec:max_peak_shaving} can be used to determine an upper bound on appropriate investment levels.